Baltic Sea Region

 Coalition Clean Baltic

-As a politically independent, non-profit association, CCB is a network of 18 organizations from Belarus, Finland, Russia, Estonia, Latvia, Lithuania, Poland, Germany, Denmark, Ukraine and Sweden.
-Combined, the CCB organizations have over 850 000 members in all countries surrounding the Baltic Sea.
+As a politically independent, non-profit association, Coalition Clean Baltic (CCB) is a network of Member and Observer organizations, as well as partners and individual experts in all countries of the Baltic Sea Region.
+Combined, the CCB organizations have over 1 500 000 members.
 Its main goal is to promote the protection and improvement of the environment and natural resources of the Baltic Sea Area, while encouraging new and constructive approaches and engaging people to become part of the solution instead of part of the problem.
-CCB reaches its goals throght support of their member organisations, concrete co-operation projects, lobbying and information, environmental education and other activities.

 Council of the Baltic Sea States

 The Council of the Baltic Sea States is an overall political forum for regional cooperation.
-Consisting of 11 Member States as well as a representative of the European Union, it supports a global perspective on regional problems, including politically and practically translating the UN Sustainable Development Goals, the Paris Climate Agreement, the Sendai Framework on Disaster Risk Reduction, the Palermo Protocol and the UN Convention on the Rights of the Child, into regional actions on the ground.
-The organisation focuses on themes such as societal security, sustainability, research & innovation, as well as countering human trafficking.
+Consisting of the Member States (Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland and Sweden) as well as a representative of the European Union, it supports a global perspective on regional problems, including politically and practically translating the UN Sustainable Development Goals, the Paris Climate Agreement, the Sendai Framework on Disaster Risk Reduction, the Palermo Protocol and the UN Convention on the Rights of the Child, into regional actions on the ground.

 HELCOM